quicwg/wg-materials/interim-17-10/minutes.md

 eric: agree with eric, but should look at pros and cons. we have a 1:n use case. endpoint negotiates further comms on one stream, then transfer happens on extra stream. but i don't see how to do that in quic rather than the app.

-bishop: i disagreee with jeff. websockets and other message-oriented protocols will be here.
+bishop: i disagrees with jeff. websockets and other message-oriented protocols will be here.

-kazuho: in -05 the state machine is the same either way. keep current design. ian's proposla is most balanced.
+kazuho: in -05 the state machine is the same either way. keep current design. ian's proposal is most balanced.

 jim: Ted + 1. wait for pressing use case to change stuff.